spacetelescope/stdatamodels/docs/source/jwst/datamodels/models.rst

     Traceback (most recent call last):
       ...
     ValidationWarning: While validating ra the following error occurred: 'foo' is not of type 'number'

+Such validation warnings are typically promoted to errors in the JWST pipeline.

 The set of available metadata elements is defined in a YAML Schema that ships with ``stdatamodels``.